tripott/jwt-bouncer-sample-validators/README.md

 ## Whitelist Validator

 The Whitelist validator sample function takes an `options` object as its argument.
-The `options` object will contain a propery named `req` which represents the ExpressJS request object and a url to the error documentation.
+The `options` object will contain a property named `req` which represents the ExpressJS request object and a url to the error documentation.
 The validator determines if a JWT is present on the incoming request as an `Authorization` header containing a `Bearer` token.
 If so, it decodes and checks the JWT against a whitelist.

 > This validator assumes that a whitelist array has already been retrieved by prior middleware and is available as a `whitelist` property on the request object.